executablebooks/.github/CONTRIBUTING.md

 ## Design Philosophy

 There are few high-level principles that this project tries to follow in making both technical and community decisions.
-They goals to shoot for, and may not all be followed perfectly all the time.
+They are goals to shoot for, and may not all be followed perfectly all the time.
 Here are a few of those principles:

 - **Document first** - When deciding whether or not a new feature is needed, first